 Under input-impedance-matching and noise canceling conditions, the effective transconductance become $1/R_s$.
 As frequency increases, the parasitic capacitances at the nodes of the circuit, reduce the gain and bandwidth of the circuit.
 One way to increase the bandwidth is utilizing shunt and series peaking techniques [7].
 In shunt peaking technique an inductor (L3) connected in series to the load to broaden the bandwidth.
 In nodes with significant parasitic capacitance, the series peaking technique can be used.
 In these nodes, an inductor (L{1,2}) is inserted to separate total capacitance into two constituent capacitance.
 By inserting the inductor, a peaking will be created above the -3db frequency and then by compensating this peaking, larger bandwidth will be achievable.
 To reduce peaking in the frequency response and in order to broadens the magnitude response, we utilize L{1,2} with low quality factor [7].
-At the resonance frequency of the input matching network (ω_0), the input matching is the best and the 15db frequency and then by compensating this peaking, larger bandwidth will be achievable.
-To reduce peaking in the frequency response and in order to broadens the magnitude response, we utilize $L{1,2}$ with low quality factor [7].
 At the resonance frequency of the input matching network (ω_0), the input matching is the best and degrades on the either side, because the quality factor (Q) of the matching network in the input is low.
+When the degrades on the either side, because the quality factor (Q) of the matching network in the input is low.
 When the load is resistive, for a broadband response there is a significant roll-off in the transconductance gain after ω_0 .
 By using this roll-off, canceling the peaking due to series peaking technique in the transimpedance gain at the output and flatten the overall gain of the amplifier will be achieved.
 This is done through proper staggering of the resonance frequencies of input matching and series peaking technique [7].